brianmano/Pacemaker_Project/README.md

     Window     | win
     Scroll Bar | sb
     Label      | lbl
+    Text Box   | txtbx

-- For other generic variables that are not objects, include the datatype of the variable within the variable name and what it is meant to do
+- For other generic variables that are not objects, include the data type of the variable within the variable name and what it is meant to do
   - Example: integer counter --> Variable Name: int_counter
   - Example: string username --> Variable Name: str_username